Photo: By Paul Keleher [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 # 6 – Shed a Little Light

-“Shed a Little Light” from JT’s 1991 New Moon Shine was always a strong song, but in recent years, it’s taken on a higher degree of gravitas.
-It starts with an a capella choral intro of Taylor and singers turning their “thoughts today to Martin Luther King.”
+“Shed a Little Light” from JT’s 1991 New Moon Shine was always a strong song, but it’s taken on a higher degree of gravitas in recent years.
+It starts with an acapella choral intro of James Taylor and singers turning their “thoughts today to Martin Luther King.”
 You can imagine where it goes from there: a plea to accept that for all of our differences, we’re really the same, and we’re all on this planet together, and we should cut the crap and start treating each other like human beings.
-James Taylor is obviously much more eloquent in his expression of this, and between the strength of the lyrics and the avalanche of voices, it’s enough to give anyone chills.
+James Taylor is much more eloquent in his expression of this, and between the strength of the lyrics and the avalanche of voices, it’s enough to give anyone chills.

 # 5 – Fire and Rain

 If you were to ask 100 people on the street to name a James Taylor song, it’s a safe bet that 99 of them will answer, without delay, “Fire and Rain.”
-His 1970 hit resonated with so many people because of its themes of loneliness, depression, and missing a friend that you know you’ll never see again.
+His 1970 hit resonated with so many people because of its themes of loneliness, depression, and missing a friend you’ll never see again.
 (James Taylor wrote the song after learning of a dear friend’s suicide.)
-The guitar line is as recognizable as the lyrics, and James Taylor’s heartfelt delivery of the lyrics and melody cement this track as one of the defining songs of 1970’s soft rock radio.
+The guitar line is as recognizable as the lyrics.
+James Taylor’s heartfelt delivery of the lyrics and melody cement this track as one of the defining songs of 1970s soft rock radio.

 # 4 – Copperline

 More than 20 years into his spectacular career, James Taylor proved to the world that he wasn’t even close to being done.
-He released New Moon Shine and his stunning first single “Copperline,” silencing the doubters by the end of the first verse.
-The hook is as good as any he’s ever written, and the lyrics deliver nostalgia in waves; by the end of the song, we’re all wistful for a childhood that only Taylor had.
-Universal details abound — the living paycheck to paycheck, the nervous romance of a first kiss, the details of mom’s kitchen and the mystery of dad’s Saturday nights — but Taylor describes a past that we want to remember because it’s set so well to a melody that resolves itself so completely.
+He released New Moon Shine and his stunning first single, “Copperline,” silencing the doubters by the end of the first verse.
+The hook is as good as any he’s ever written, and the lyrics deliver nostalgia in waves; by the song’s end, we’re all nostalgic for a childhood that only Taylor had.
+Universal details abound — the living paycheck to paycheck, the nervous romance of a first kiss, the details of mom’s kitchen, and the mystery of dad’s Saturday nights — but Taylor describes a past that we want to remember because it’s set so well to a melody that resolves itself so thoroughly.

 # 3 – Carolina in My Mind